The foundations of networking include:

 - Wireless access points

-Switches, routers, and wireless access points are the essential networking basics.
+Switches, power adaptors, routers, and wireless access points are the essential networking basics.

 Switchers come in 2 types: None PoE, or PoE